 Strictly for window-shopping and Instagramming, the Design District rivals strutting down Fifth Ave filled with murals and street art.
 The awe-inspiring art deco style of the district gives you something to spend hours admiring, even if you’re not Ted Mosby, Architect.
 Window-shop at your faves like Louis, Fendi, Givenchy and Miu Miu.

 4. Miami Beach

 When people visit Miami, they go to the beach first.
 Take a walk down Ocean Drive.
 Spend the day tanning and bathing all along the Atlantic.
 For you wild ones, try the different water sports like paddle boarding, parasailing, jet skiing, kitesurfing, windsurfing, etc. “When I visited Miami, I had to see what all the hype about the beach was.
 My girlfriend and I went, and the day came and went super quickly.
 It’s the perfect place to just chill with some friends, and the water is really nice,” Florida State University senior Martin Damasco said.
-Grab your friends and head to the beach for all the wild and adventurous things you couldn’t do with your little cousins.
+Grab your friends, and maybe a kayak, and head to the beach for all the wild and adventurous things you couldn’t do with your little cousins.

 5. Drum Circle Miami

 Hop on Facebook and search for “Drum Circle Miami” to satisfy all your musical fixes.
 Gather around the beach in an authentic beach drum circle with a group of people you may never see again and just vibe.
 Bring your instruments, and let loose for the night among people who won’t care if your tone-deafness is too real.
 This one’s for the boys (and girls) who wanna go out and do something, but not hit up a club (that you’re not even legally old enough to go to) with music blaring through the speakers.